 Shiraito Falls (Fukuoka) 白糸の滝（福岡）

-A thundering 24-meter cascade and noodles flowing down a bamboo halfpipe
+A 24-meter cascade like white threads flowing down rocks, and nagashi somen noodles flowing down a bamboo pipe

 How to Get There